 Each volunteer assignment is shown in a box (yellow in this example) with a description and other information about the volunteer opportunity.
 On the top line of each box the Omega application lists the actions you can take regarding this volunteer opportunity.
 All users will see the “Enroll, Log Hours, Enroll and Favorite” commands.
 You simply click on the action you wish to take and the system will prompt you through the next steps.
 Only Omega users who have been given a role that allows them to create volunteer opportunities will see the “Edit, Delete and History” actions.

-If your organization has a lot of volunteer opportunity, Omega has a number of tools to help potential volunteers find opportunities suited to them.
+If your organization has many volunteer opportunities, Omega has a number of tools to help potential volunteers find opportunities suited to them.
 At the top of the listing are different options for sorting the list.
 To the right are buttons that allow Omega users to sort the volunteer opportunity list by skills and interests.
-When each volunteer position is created the person creating the opportunity can add skills and interest keywords (called “tags”) which suggests the type of volunteers that might be appropriate for a given position.
+When each volunteer position is created the person creating the opportunity can add skills and interest keywords (called “tags”), which suggest the type of volunteers who might be appropriate for a given position.

 Creating an Assignment

-If you wish to create a new volunteer assignment you select the “Create an Assignment” menu item.
+If you wish to create a new volunteer assignment, you select the “Create an Assignment” menu item.
 Omega will present you with a form to fill out.
 You type in the information that will be used to create a new volunteer assignment.
 Fields that are required are marked with a “” and Omega will not let you create a new assignment unless all these fields contain valid information.
-Most fields on the page have a simple feature: if you place your mouse over the field and leave it there for a second or so the system will put up a small box which describes the information that the field is expecting.
+Most fields on the page have a simple feature: if you place your mouse over the field and leave it there for a second or so the system will put up a small box which describes the information that the field expects.

 Managing Volunteer Applications

-Once a volunteer assignment is published members and non-members may apply for the position (by pushing the “Apply” action as described above).
+Once a volunteer assignment is published, members and non-members may apply for the position (by pushing the “Apply” action as described above).
 If you are responsible for responding to these offers to volunteer then you will select the “Managing Volunteer Applications” menu item.
 You will see something like the following display:

 In this case Mr. Bob Smith has applied for our volunteer position.
 To process his application you simply click on the “To Be Taken” label.
 This will bring up another screen where you find out more information about Mr. Smith and accept or reject his application.
 The system will send Mr. Smith a message indicating whether or not he has been accepted.
-You will be returned to this page and the Action/Status labels will change to indicate that you have processed Mr. Smith as well as whether he was accepted, rejected, etc.
+You will be returned to this page and the Action/Status labels will change to indicate that you have processed Mr. Smith, as well as whether he was accepted, rejected, etc.